Melcaro/ffxiv-api-app/README.md

 ## Author

-* Me: I'm Fullstack Js developer since october 2019.
+Hi, I'm Fullstack Js developer since october 2019.
 I use to work in Communication an PR for five years before starting a professional retraining in web development.
-You can check my [Linkedin profile](https://www.linkedin.com/in/melanie-caro/) or my [website](http://melaniecaro.fr/) (frequently updated )
+You can check my [Linkedin profile](https://www.linkedin.com/in/melanie-caro/) or my [website](http://melaniecaro.fr/) (frequently updated)